wowthemesnet/mundana-theme-jekyll/_posts/people/2019-12-15-jeremy-howard.md

 tags: [ featured ]
 ---

+## This is journey to find out 'who am I trying to be?'

 How he impacted me?

 - The person who made me start Computer Vision again.
+He emphasized the importance of studying NLP and Computer together to understand the deep-learning.
+He didn't order it to study, but always he pursuade me with reasonable way.

-He said, "It's not just something I can throw away.
+> "It's not just something I can throw away.
 NLP and computer vision a few weeks apart and that's going to force your brain to realize like 'oh I have to remember this'"

+- He made me admit my failure in deep-learning.
+I started to objectify where am I. What should I do when I'm frustrated.

-- "Keep going.
+> "Keep going.
 You're not expected to remember everything.
 Yet.
 You're not expected to understand everything.
 Yet.
 You're not expected to know why everything works.
 Yet."

 - His articles are numerous, below.
     - [What is torch.nn Really?](https://pytorch.org/tutorials/beginner/nn_tutorial.html)